aria-ml/dataeval/docs/source/concepts/Binning.md

-**The thresholds that matter are not in the data.** Where a factor has a value at which the world changes — freezing, sunset, a detection-size floor — no method that places edges by reading values can find it, and the factor is binned successfully anyway. `continuous_factor_bins` is the only input that carries such a threshold in, and the only one that fixes a factor's vocabulary across datasets rather than letting each draw derive its own count and edges.
+**The thresholds that matter are not in the data.** Where a factor has a value at which the world changes — freezing, sunset, a detection-size floor — no method that places edges by reading values can find it, and the factor is binned successfully anyway. `continuous_factor_bins`, `factor_levels` and `encoding` are what carry such a threshold in, and the only inputs that fix a factor's vocabulary across datasets rather than letting each draw derive its own count and edges.

-**Nothing marks a result as binning-sensitive.** A score computed at one setting and a score computed at another are both returned without reference to the cut behind them.
-The difference between the two is the only available evidence that a conclusion is about the binning rather than about the data, and DataEval neither computes it nor warns that it might matter.
+**Nothing measures how binning-sensitive a result is.** A result now says which cut produced it — {attr}`~dataeval.Metadata.encoding_digest` on every bias result, and `scored_as` on {attr}`.BalanceOutput.factors` — so two scores can be told apart.
+What no output gives is the difference between them: re-running across binnings is the only evidence that a conclusion is about the cut rather than about the data, and DataEval does not do it for you.

 For the provenance side — what to record so that two runs stay comparable, and which caveats attach to each evaluator — see